skard-lang/skard/README.md

 **WARNING!
 Skard is currently in active development.
 Breaking changes will happen unannounced.
 Use at your own risk.**

-Skard is (or rather will be) an embeddable type-safe scripting language syntactically inspired by Python spiced with C#.
+Skard is (or rather will be) an embeddable kind-safe scripting language syntactically inspired by Python spiced with C#.

 ## Subprojects